A spotlight interview with Mark Roberge, Chief Revenue Officer at Hubspot.

 You see it a little bit today in terms of being able to use your content management system, the landing page.
 Configuring an email automation campaign can get a little technical.
 I think that’s going to be off the charts five years from now.
 A marketer that can actually code and knows Sequel and Python – that’s really where you get into a true growth marketer because that’s where there’s value.
 The whole movement around freemium, and B2C and consumerization of software, to run a marketer campaign means mucking with the product itself because the product is the ebook.
 In order to do that, you have to learn how to code.

-What is the best advice you have for marketing leaders today?
+What is the best advice you have for marketing leaders today about the future of marketing?
 What about college graduates in marketing?

 For marketing leaders, I would say not to get over-obsessed with what you’ve learned in your career.
 I think they’re too attached to it.
 They’re want to resist change because when you get along in your career, sometimes you lose the curiosity and energy and you just want to cash in on what you’re experienced.